This blog post was updated on July 7, 2020.

 A photo posted by Tujagues Restaurant (@tujagues_restaurant) on

-The second-oldest restaurant in New Orleans, Tujague’s is a French Quarter restaurant (at 823 Decatur Street) that carries on traditions begun when carriages crowded the city’s cobblestone streets.
+The second-oldest restaurant in New Orleans, Tujague’s is a French Quarter restaurant (at 823 Decatur Street) that carries on traditions that began when carriages crowded the city’s cobblestone streets.
 Enjoy a cocktail at the original stand-up bar, now in its second century!
-The shrimp remoulade and brisket po-boys are two of its most popular offerings (not to mentioned the drinks mixed with skill behind the bar).
+The shrimp remoulade and brisket po-boys are two of its most popular offerings (not to mention the drinks mixed with skill behind the bar).
+With the historic and refined atmosphere, you’ll feel like you’ve traveled to another century and get to sample some amazing local food!

 Reservations are recommended and the dress code is smart casual.